 These pads are designed to bear a lot of force behind it so you won’t feel the impact of the kicks as much on your leg.
 That being said, if you are holding pads for a very strong kicker you can still expect to feel some sting on your leg.

 A new piece of training equipment that has started getting momentum are thigh pads.
 These are pads that are worn around your thigh and can absorb a large amount of impact on the leg.
 It is perfect when you hold pads because you can call out the combinations and then finish off with a strong low kick on the lead leg.
 These pads are great because you can hold a full set of Thai pads while using the thigh pads.

 Most trainers use one thigh pad on the lead leg to help develop the right low kick, but it is up to the individual.
 You can use both sets of thigh pads, but you will find they are very bulky when you try moving around.

-Belly Pads – Belly pads are used to help absorb some of the impact from strong teeps to the mid section during pad rounds.
+Belly pads are used to help absorb some of the impacts from strong teeps to the midsection during pad rounds.
 Belly pad, Thai pads, and shin guards are a common combination that many trainers use who hold pads for students.

 Belly pads are not essential for training, but they can help the trainers absorb more impact from students who have strong punches and kicks.
 It is a piece of equipment that most trainers use in Thailand.

 If you have ONe pair of pads besides the Thai Kick pads, you’ll want the Belly Pad.
 Without the Belly Pad, it’s hard to do proper teeps on your pad holder.
 I’d buy the belly pad just so a partner can wear it so you can teep during a pad session.